|This morning view!|

 With the necessity of taking veins from the legs with long incisions, inserting chest tubes and neck IV (PICC line), and opening the chest via another 30.5 cm, (12-inch incision) and then cutting through the strong breastbone.
 No ribs are broken during this procedure.

-In the first 24 hours back in Marloth Park, I pulled a muscle in my right chest in the middle of the night and the overall pain exacerbated by 100%.
+In the first 24 hours back in Marloth Park, I pulled a muscle in my right chest in the middle of the night, and the overall pain was exacerbated by 100%.
 Although Tom provided professional caregiver attention, the pain was unbearable.

 I was sent home with a box of 60 Ultracet tablets with instructions “not to worry” about the drug since the low dose wasn’t addictive and wouldn’t cause any issues upon stopping.

 The doctor suggested I take two tablets every four hours or as needed.
 I chose to take one tablet every six hours.
-It helped make me more comfortable but didn’t totally relieve the pain.
-I chose to “suffer it out” with this lower dose preferring not to take any pain medication if I can avoid it.
+It helped make me more comfortable but didn’t relieve the pain.
+I decided to “suffer it out” with this lower dose preferring not to take any pain medication if I could avoid it.

-Then, less than a month after the bypass surgery, both of my legs became infected and after two surgeries, more morphine and IV Tramadol during the five days I returned to the hospital for two surgeries, three days apart, on both of my legs.
+Then, less than a month after the bypass surgery, both of my legs became infected.
+After two surgeries, more morphine and IV Tramadol during the five days, I returned to the hospital for two surgeries, three days apart, on both of my legs.
 I was sent “home” with another 60 mg box of Ultracet tablets.

 The pain in my legs proved to be more painful than the recovery from the bypass surgery, although it was a close second.
-I continued to take the tablets, every six hours as I’d done previously.
+I continued to take the tablets every six hours as I’d done previously.
 The pain continued, if not fiercely, even when I was instructed to be on total bed rest for almost a month.
-Walking was limited, using a walker from the bed to the bathroom or from the sofa to the bathroom.
+Walking was limited, using a walker from the bed to the bathroom or from the sofa.

-It was less than two weeks ago that we returned the walker to a kindly Marloth Park resident who loaned it to us thanks to Louise for posting a notice on the Marloth Park website and getting several kindly responses in minutes.
+Less than two weeks ago, we returned the walker to a kindly Marloth Park resident who loaned it to us.
+Thanks to Louise for posting a notice on the Marloth Park website and getting several kindly responses in minutes.
 I was instructed to start walking.

 1. First and foremost: Not taking more tablets to alleviate the symptoms.
 This would be the worse thing I could do.
 I put all the tablets away, knowing full well, I wouldn’t be tempted to take more.
 I want this over with, not prolonging it by taking more pills.

-2. Stay hydrated and eat – Somehow drinking non-caffeinated herbal tea is comforting and an easy way to consume fluids.
-Plus, its cool here and the tea helps me warm up.
-We made a great dinner last night…yes, I helped and I had seconds a few hours later.
+2. Stay hydrated and eat – Somehow, drinking non-caffeinated herbal tea is comforting and an easy way to consume fluids.
+Plus, it’s cool here, and the tea helps me warm up.
+We made a great dinner last night…yes, I obliged, and I had seconds a few hours later.

 3. Sleep – I wish I could sleep straight through until this goes away.
-But, that’s not possible.
-Although I had two good night’s sleep both Friday and Saturday nights and dozed off and on all day on the sofa, I still feel extremely tired and listless.
+But that’s not possible.
+Although I had two good night’s sleep on both Friday and Saturday nights and dozed off and on all day on the sofa, I still feel extremely tired and listless.

 5. Keep a positive frame of mind – Easy to say, hard to do.
 But, this will be over before too long.
-Based on the length of time I was on the medication and the dose, I’m am expecting the withdrawal to last about five or six more days.
-Today, its better than yesterday which is encouraging.
+Based on the length of time I was on the medication and the dose, I expect the withdrawal to last about five or six more days.
+Today, it’s better than yesterday, which is encouraging.

 6. Tell loved ones about the withdrawal – For some reason, there is shame associated with the word “withdrawal.”
-For those who’ve taken the appropriate pain killers for medical reasons under the care of a physician, there is nothing to be ashamed of.
-If I’d continued the meds when I no longer needed them, started “doctor shopping” for more, lying to family and friends and many more negative forms of behavior, this could be construed as addiction.
-Tom is supportive, as always and will do anything he can to help me get through it although I am forging ahead trying to stay active.
+There is nothing to be ashamed of for those who’ve taken the appropriate pain killers for medical reasons under the care of a physician.
+If I’d continued the meds when I no longer needed them, started “doctor shopping” for more, lying to family and friends, and many more damaging forms of behavior, this could be construed as addiction.
+Tom is supportive, as always, and will do anything to help me get through it, although I am forging ahead trying to stay active.